TERREMEMBER/znbase/docs/content/v2.2/admin/ycqlsh.md

 ## Download

-The YCQL shell (`ycqlsh`) is installed as part of YugabyteDB and is located in the `bin` directory of YugabyteDB home.
-It is also available for download and install from YugabyteDB's [GitHub repository](https://github.com/yugabyte/cqlsh/releases).
+The YCQL shell (`ycqlsh`) is installed as part of ZNbaseDB and is located in the `bin` directory of ZNbaseDB home.
+It is also available for download and install from ZNbaseDB's [GitHub repository](https://github.com/ZNbase/cqlsh/releases).

 ## Example